lukeswitz/invader-sniffer/readme.md

 ### What it does

-Cycles through all hardcoded target OUIs — Axis camera (FLOCK) and Meta Ray-Ban (META) — advertising each as a BLE non-connectable packet with a static-random address whose top 3 bytes match the spoofed OUI.
+Cycles through all hardcoded target OUIs — FLOCK and Meta Ray-Ban (META) — advertising each as a BLE non-connectable packet with a static-random address whose top 3 bytes match the spoofed OUI.
 Each OUI is advertised for 5 seconds before auto-advancing to the next.

 ### Controls